 Officially, waffles were first introduced to foreigners in 1958 in Brussels.
 In 1962, they were served during the Expo in Seattle and, in 1964, the waffles made their way to the World Fair in New York.
 That was the moment when the Brussels waffles (soft with toppings) gained international recognition and fame.

-In Brussels, you may sample Belgian waffles along with other local specialties on a special walking tour with Belgian lunch, or on a food tour, or even learn to cook them yourself on a waffle making workshop.
+In Brussels, you may sample Belgian waffles along with other local specialties on a special walking tour with Belgian lunch, or on a food tour.